KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/App-Article.md

 }
 ```

-This will set up KeyboardKit features, make the ``KeyboardSettings`` ``KeyboardSettings/store`` sync data between the app and keyboard, register your KeyboardKit Pro license, etc. It will also inject all ``Keyboard/State`` into the environment, which means that you can access any context like this:
+This will set up keyboard features, make the ``KeyboardSettings`` ``KeyboardSettings/store`` sync data between the app and its keyboard, register your KeyboardKit Pro license, etc. It will also inject keyboard ``Keyboard/State`` into the environment, to let you access any context like this:

 ```swift
 struct ContentView: View {